Improvement of Heatbath Algorithm in LFT using Generative models

 and the overall kernel for updating all the sites in a lattice is

-Here, $\prod$ is the iterative composition function.
-Such a composition is commonplace in deterministic scan Gibbs samplers.
 The advantage of partitioning is that all the sites in the same partition can be sampled simultaneously, thereby making the process faster.
-The term ``\textbf{Parallelizable Block}" in our algorithm's nomenclature originates from this inherent capacity to facilitate parallel sampling.
 Moreover, each kernel $K_i$ need not be conditioned on all the sites outside the partition $g$, but only a small number of sites in a local neighbourhood of the site $i$.

-Every site-kernel $K_i$ $\forall$ $i \in g$ for every partition $g$ is a Metropolis-within-Gibbs kernel, which means that each site-kernel $K_i$ is a Gibbs kernel with a Metropolis-Hastings accept-reject step (whereas in Gibbs sampling all the proposed samples are accepted).
-This is why the descriptor ``\textbf{Metropolis-within-Gibbs}'' is incorporated within the algorithm's name.
+Every site-kernel $K_i$ for each $i \in g$ and for every partition $g$ is a Metropolis-within-Gibbs kernel, which means that each site-kernel $K_i$ is a Gibbs kernel with a Metropolis-Hastings accept-reject step.